It’s that time again! The 1099 filing season is here. Here are some key considerations when it comes to filing 1099s.

-Payments to attorneys of $600 or more will be reported on either Form 1099-MISC or Form 1099-NEC according to the following rules:
+Attorney payments of $600 or more will be reported on either Form 1099-MISC or Form 1099-NEC according to the following rules:

 The IRS outlines the following example: An insurance company pays a claimant’s attorney $100,000 to settle a claim.
 The insurance company reports the payment as gross proceeds of $100,000 in box 10 of Form 1099-MISC.
 The insurance company does not have a separate Form 1099-NEC reporting requirement for the claimant’s attorney’s fees paid from these funds.

 Form 1099-NEC and Form 1099-MISC are due to the IRS on different dates.
-Form 1099-NEC is due by February 1, 2021, while Form 1099-MISC is due by March 1, 2021.
-However, both forms must be sent to recipients by February 1, 2021.
+Form 1099-NEC is due by January 31, 2023, while Form 1099-MISC is due by February 28, 2023.
+However, you must send both forms to recipients by January 31, 2023.

-The IRS announced that the Form 1099-NEC will not be included in the IRS 1099 Combined Federal/State Filing Program (CF/SF).
-Under this program, the IRS sends Form 1099-MISC information to the 30 states that participate, which means companies do not have to file separately with those states.
-However, for Form 1099-NEC, if you are reporting to states that require submission of Form 1099-NEC information, you must submit a separate state filing in the format required by that jurisdiction.
-A number of states have issued specific guidance regarding Form 1099-NEC reporting, but it is expected that more will follow.
-It will be important to understand the reporting requirements for the state in which the form issuer does business, the state where the payee resides, and the state in which the services were performed.
-Filers will also need to understand the state’s filing deadlines and e-file requirements.
+The IRS has included Form 1099-NEC in the IRS 1099 Combined Federal/State Filing Program (CF/SF).
+Under this program, the IRS sends Form 1099 information to participating states, meaning companies do not have to file separately with those states.
+If a state does not participate in the combined filing program and requires 1099 filings, you must submit a separate state filing in the format required by that jurisdiction.
+It is essential to understand the reporting requirements for the state(s) where the form issuer does business, where the payee resides, and where the services were performed.
+Filers also need to understand the state’s filing deadlines and e-file requirements.

-Do you have other questions about issuing these forms, concerns about meeting the filing deadline, or a special circumstance that is difficult to navigate?
+Do you have other questions about issuing these forms, concerns about meeting the filing deadline, or a unique circumstance that is difficult to navigate?
 P&N professionals are ready to assist!
 Contact us for help working through your tax challenges.